STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 - [Google Fonts](https://fonts.google.com/)

-  - Used 'Roboto': "light 300" font for the website as it great for accessibilty.
+  - Used 'Roboto': "light 300" font for the website as it great for accessibility.

 ### Imagery